 How Is Crack Cocaine So Addictive?

 Crack can be 75-100% pure cocaine.
 This purity combined with the act of smoking the drug is what makes it so incredibly addictive.
-Some people can become addicted after a few uses– even a single-use.
-Crack addiction is associated with powerful cravings.
+Some people can become addicted after a few uses or even after a single use.
+Crack addiction is associated with intense cravings.
 Without treatment, it’s unlikely that a crack addict will be able to stop using this drug.
 In fact, even with treatment, its cravings can last for years.
-The key to managing a crack addiction is to enter a high-quality addiction treatment center that offers ongoing support and aftercare programs.
+The key to overcoming a crack addiction is to engage with a high-quality addiction treatment provider that offers targeted medical and therapy interventions, family support, and ongoing support and addiction specific aftercare programs for continued care.